dzfrias/arena.nvim/README.md

   -- Keybinds for the arena window. keybinds = {
-      -- Example.
-Uncomment to add to your config!
       -- ["e"] = function()
       --   vim.cmd("echo \"Hello from the arena!\"")
       -- end